jackie-ho/car-repository/resources/01-user-interface/views-102-lesson/readme.md

 Here's how the Activity would look.
 All of the code is defined in the activity's **onCreate()** method, which is talked about more in detail at a future lesson.
 Just know that onCreate is called when the activity starts, and that it loads your created layout with setContentView().

-> Instructor Note: Review this slowly, line by line.
-Elicit responses from students to ensure they are thinking about what the code is doing.

 ```java